archambaultv/plainledger/README.md

 to change their behavior (for example specifying the accounting period).

 - *Accounts* : List all accounts and their properties.
-- *Transfers* : List all transfers in a From-To style.
-- *Transactions* : List all transfers in the standard accounting style (Debit-Credit).
-Not implemented yet.
+- *Transactions* : List all transactions in a csv file.
 - *Balance sheet* : Prints the balance sheet.
 Not implemented yet.
 - *Income statement* : Prints the income statement.
 Not implemented yet.
 - *Trial balance* : Prints the trial balance.
 Not implemented yet.